 Even a change in the atmospheric pressure can cause tooth pain.
 When scuba divers go into deep water, they experience a pressure referred to as a "tooth squeeze."
 The same effect can also be felt at high altitudes, such as when skiing.

-If you suffer dental trauma while skiing, consult your dentist as soon as possible.
-Wearing a mouthguard while playing winter sports will keep your teeth safe from injury.
-Despite the fact that mouthguards are not 100% effective, they can reduce dental trauma and tooth pain.
+If you suffer dental trauma while skiing, contact us as soon as possible.
+Wearing a mouth guard while playing winter sports will keep your teeth safe from injury.
+Despite the fact that mouth guards are not 100% effective, they can reduce dental trauma and tooth pain.

 We can help you determine the most appropriate treatment, as well as establish a foundation for care in case of trauma.

 About | Premier Dental Center - Bells, Jackson, & Milan, TN Learn more about our dentists, team, and the technology we use at our Bells, Jackson & Milan, TN locations!
 Call today to schedule with us!
 Premier Dental, 80 Exeter Rd, Jackson, TN 38305 | 731-300-3000 | premdent.com | 9/18/2023 | Page Phrases: Dentist Bells Jackson Milan |